ErickHunter/dotfiles/README.md

-Dot files for config of basic things
+My Dotfiles for cofing of basic tings.

+I removed p10k becuase the dotfile isn't used in my laptop setup script